Manage membership automatically with dynamic groups

 For more information about building queries, visit Create membership queries for dynamic groups.

 5. (Optional) To set a condition to include only users who do not meet a certain value, create the condition in step 4 and then click Exclude .
-In the query, exclusion appears as an exclamation point (!).
+In the query, the exclusion appears as an exclamation point (!).

 6. (Optional) Use multiple condition-value pairs to build your membership query.
 To include or exclude people who meet: